halcyonnouveau/soppo/docs/design.md

 > [!IMPORTANT]
 > You cannot import external Soppo source directly.
 To use an external Soppo library, import its generated Go code as a regular Go import.

+Unlike Go, import names cannot be shadowed by local variables.
+This prevents accidentally masking an import and causing confusing errors or subtle bugs.

 ## Build System